LuisFX/CopilotKit/examples/copilot-form-filling-realtime/README-REALTIME.md

 1. **Start Voice Chat**: Click the "Start Voice Chat" button in the voice controls panel
 2. **Allow Microphone Access**: Grant permission when prompted by your browser
 3. **Speak Naturally**: Try saying:
-   - "Fill out the incident report for a phishing attack that happened yesterday"
+   - "Fill out the medical intake form for chest pain with level 7 pain"
-   - "Report a malware incident with critical severity"
+   - "Report a headache that started this morning with moderate severity"
-   - "Create an incident report for unauthorized access detected this morning"
+   - "Create a medical intake for abdominal pain with level 5 pain"
 4. **Watch the Form Fill**: The form fields will automatically populate based on your voice input
 5. **Mute/Unmute**: Use the mute button to control when the AI can hear you
 6. **End Call**: Click "End Call" when finished

 ## Voice Commands Examples

-- **Basic Fill**: "Fill the form with my name John Doe, email john@example.com"
+- **Basic Fill**: "Fill the form with my name Sarah Johnson, date of birth March 15th 1985"
-- **Incident Report**: "Report a data breach incident that occurred on December 15th with high severity"
+- **Medical Intake**: "Report chest pain that started yesterday with level 7 pain severity"
-- **Detailed Report**: "Create an incident report for a phishing attack.
-The attacker sent emails impersonating our IT department.
-Impact level is medium.
-Suggested actions include user training and email filtering updates."
+- **Detailed Intake**: "Create a medical intake for abdominal pain.
+The pain started this morning and feels like cramping.
+Pain level is 5.
+I have a history of IBS and take medication for it."

 ## Technical Details